What is in this leaflet

 - reduce the need for hospitalisation due to angina.

-Everyone has cholesterol in their blood.
-It's a type of blood fat needed by the body for many things, such as building cell walls, making bile acids (which help to digest food) and some hormones.
+Everyone has cholesterol and triglycerides in their blood.
+They are types of blood fat needed by the body for many things, such as building cell walls, making bile acids (which help to digest food) and certain hormones.
+However, too much cholesterol can be a problem.

 High cholesterol is more likely to occur with certain diseases or if you have a family history of high cholesterol.